webdevphi/Winter-2018-Workshops/1-React/README.md

 You'll notice we aren't just passing in the function normally to onChange, we also did a `bind(this)`.
 The bind method will take a function and rebind it's `this` variable to the value you pass in and return that function.
 This is important since we are passing the function to an element's onChange property which when called will not be in the context of the `App` class object so if we did not call `bind` it wouldn't have access to `this.state` or `this.props`.
-This is not trival and you'll most likely need to see some more examples to get used to it, just know you have to do it when passing an internal function with use of `this` to an external function.
+This is not trivial and you'll most likely need to see some more examples to get used to it, just know you have to do it when passing an internal function with use of `this` to an external function.
 ***

-- It's worth mentioning we can only return one HTML element in the render function, so usually we just wrap everything in a div
+- It's worth mentioning we can only return one HTML element in the render function, so usually, we just wrap everything in a div

 **Child Components**